PennyLaneAI/pennylane-lightning/README.rst

     PL_BACKEND=${PL_BACKEND} pip install pybind11 pennylane-lightning --no-binary :all:

 where ``${PL_BACKEND}`` can be ``lightning_qubit`` (default), ``lightning_gpu``,  ``lightning_kokkos``, or ``lightning_tensor``.
 The `pybind11 <https://pybind11.readthedocs.io/en/stable/>`_ library is required to bind the C++ functionality to Python.
+If installing Lightning-GPU, Lightning-Tensor, or Lightning-Kokkos, additional dependencies may be required.
+We recommend referring to the respective guides for `Lightning-GPU installation <https://docs.pennylane.ai/projects/lightning/en/stable/lightning_gpu/installation.html>`_ , `Lightning-Tensor installation <https://docs.pennylane.ai/projects/lightning/en/stable/lightning_tensor/installation.html>`_ , and `Lightning-Kokkos installation <https://docs.pennylane.ai/projects/lightning/en/stable/lightning_kokkos/installation.html>`_ .

 A C++ compiler such as ``g++``, ``clang++``, or ``MSVC`` is required.
 On Debian-based systems, this can be installed via ``apt``: